 What Does This Mean for Your Investments?

-Panama is becoming a popular retirement destination, a booming international business hub, a start-up mecca and a safe, lucrative place to store investments.
+Relocating to Panama is becoming a popular retirement choice, a booming international business hub, a start-up mecca and a safe, lucrative place to store investments.

 The country’s debt and unemployment are decreasing, its economy and GDP are growing and its government is stabilizing and becoming more transparent.